 “I’ve been a fan of yours since last year,” Silas informed Elliot.
 “I try to make it to all the swim meets.”

 “The platinum hair is pretty hard to miss,” he said.
 “Thanks for your support.”

-“You’re pretty good at hiding, though,” said Elliot, turning to look at me.
+“You’re pretty good at hiding, though,” Elliot directed at me.

 A light laugh escaped me.